Latino Republicans Place Their Bets on DACA

 Last month, the Trump administration announced that it was ending DACA with a six-month delay.
 That leaves the Republican-controlled Congress with time to act to protect DACA recipients, known as “Dreamers,” if it so chooses.
 DACA is a particularly salient issue within the Hispanic community, as many of the program’s nearly 700,000 beneficiaries are originally from Central America.
 The program’s beneficiaries are also overwhelmingly from mixed-status families, meaning some members may be legally residing in the U.S. while others may be undocumented.
 A legislative fix under a Republican administration, therefore, might help advance GOP efforts to appeal to Hispanic voters.

 “I tell everybody that Trump might be, ironically, the president that saves the GOP when it comes to the Hispanic community because if he passes this DACA legislation, it’s going to be a total 180 as to what he stood for during his campaign,” said Artemio Muniz, the chairman of the Federation of Hispanic Republicans.
-“He’s going to save the GOP because the GOP itself has not been able to do anything and we could make the argument to Hispanic communities that it was Donald Trump that actually forced legislation, and the Democratic Party had eight years to do something and never did.”
+“He’s going to save the GOP because the GOP itself has not been able to do anything, and we could make the argument to Hispanic communities that it was Donald Trump that actually forced legislation, and the Democratic Party had eight years to do something and never did.”

 The decline in Republican support from Hispanics happened over the course of several elections: In 2004, George W. Bush garnered 44 percent of the Hispanic vote compared to John McCain’s 31 percent in 2008 and Mitt Romney’s 27 percent in 2012.
 Then came Donald Trump.
 Despite his 2016 win, and slightly better showing among Hispanic voters compared to Romney, Latino Republicans see an opportunity in DACA to correct the course among this segment of the population.